Tommy Price (speedway rider, born 1911): Career

 Born in Cambridge, England in 1911, Price's early education was at Perse School and later, at the Cambridge and County High School.

 Price started his career with the Wembley Lions during the in 1935 after only a handful of appearances for Harringay Reserves in the previous season.
 In 1936, he was loaned out to Cardiff White City and Nottingham.
 Within three years he had qualified for his first World Final.

 After the war, Price rejoined the Lions and spent a further eleven seasons at the club until he retired in 1956.
 During that he was a member of the teams that won the National League Championship seven times, and the National Trophy twice.
 He won the British Riders' Championship final held at Empire Stadium on 12 September 1946, in front of 85,000 spectators.

 Price was selected to ride for England in the Ashes series against Australia, but never toured overseas during the winter.

-Following his retirement, Tommy opened a small engineering workshop in Wembley, North London where he was able to produce small quantities of specialist items for riders.
-Often these would have been economically non-viable for larger companies and Tommy was seen as a saviour by many a 'Rocker' of the day.
+Following his retirement, Price opened a small engineering workshop in Wembley, North London where he was able to produce small quantities of specialist items for riders.
+Often these would have been economically non-viable for larger companies and Price was seen as a saviour by many a 'Rocker' of the day.
 Speedway faced a crisis at the end of the 1963 season when Southampton closed, due to the stadium being sold for redevelopment.
-Realising that the then senior National League could not continue to operate with just 6 teams, Lord Shawcross was appointed to lead an enquiry into the running of the sport.
+Realising that the then senior National League could not continue to operate with just six teams, Lord Shawcross was appointed to lead an enquiry into the running of the sport.
 It was decided amongst senior promoters that a seventh team was vital to the continuance of the sport at a senior level, and it was decided that West Ham was ripe for a re-opening.
-After lengthy discussions and a large cash injection funded by the promoters of other National League teams, West Ham reopened after 9 years with Tommy Price at the helm as both promoter and team manager.
+After lengthy discussions and a large cash injection funded by the promoters of other National League teams, West Ham reopened after nine years with Price at the helm as both promoter and team manager.
 Price continued in the role until the end of the 1965 season when he led West Ham to a unique treble, winning the British League, the KO Cup and the London Cup.